Category Archives for "Business Broker Reviews, Feedback, Complaints"

 At UK Business Brokers, we manage the UK’s largest collection of information and intelligence on business brokers.
 We track data on hundreds of business brokers (and other firms providing the service of selling businesses – Merger & Acquisition advisory firms, corporate finance firms, business transfer agents etc).
 We collect data on everything from their fees to their competencies to their reputation to the industry awards they may have won (see list below).

 While much of our data is private and used only to provide services to paying clients, we’ve put together these pages of public reviews – one page on each of the main brokers that we get enquiries or complaints about.
-We’ve included here just a snapshot of the data we have on each of these brokers but we expect you will still find value in the articles below.
+While the data in each of the reviews below is quite detailed, it’s just a small snapshot of the data we have on that broker.

 If you would like assistance with finding the right broker for your business or deciding how best to go about selling your business, please get in touch.